Answers to common questions by parents about child support payments

 As a general rule, if you want something for your child, you need to pay for it.
 This is especially the case for spending that happens when the child is in your care.

 What's fair?
-It's generally about fair if the cost split matches the care split (i.e. you pay for 75% of "fixed expenses" if you have the children 75% of the time).
-Child support is worked out with roughly the same kind of assumption and child support is meant to cover all types of expenses.
+It's generally fair if the cost split matches the care split (i.e., you pay for 75% of "fixed expenses" if you have the children 75% of the time).
+Child support is calculated with roughly the same assumption and is meant to cover all types of expenses.
 A parent with 75% care is effectively credited by Child Support for covering 75% of all costs.

-3. The other parent is a self-employed contractor and pays themselves a modest amount through a company to be tax efficient.
-I was wondering how I can calculate the child support amount in his case?
+7. The other parent is a self-employed contractor and pays themselves a modest amount through a company to be tax efficient.
+How I can calculate the child support amount in his case?

 Child support is based just on taxable income (income received from company).